yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 - [Rules and Standards](#rules-and-standards)
 - [Sample Configuration](#sample-configuration)

 > Mosdns uses standard `YAML` file for advanced configuration.
-Once the configuration is updated, then you will need to manually restart the mosdns daemon service so that the new configuration can take effects accordingly.
+Once the configuration is updated, then you will need to manually restart the mosdns daemon service so that the new configuration can take effect accordingly.

 ### Configuration Prerequisites